studywgf/summary/使用openvino推理ppyolo、ppyoloe.md

 [Openvino document](https://docs.openvino.ai/latest/openvino_docs_install_guides_install_dev_tools.html)
 >pip install openvino-dev[extras]

 Where the extras parameter specifies one or more deep learning frameworks via these values: caffe, kaldi, mxnet, onnx, pytorch, tensorflow, tensorflow2, paddle.
-Make sure that you install the corresponding frameworks for your models.s
+Make sure that you install the corresponding frameworks for your models.
+For example, to install and configure the components for working with TensorFlow 2.x and ONNX, use the following command:
+>pip install openvino-dev[tensorflow2,onnx]

 ## Verify the installation
 >mo -h